-2.3 Chief Executive Officer (CEO)/Director of Public Libraries) to:
+3. CEO/Director of Public Libraries to:

-- (a) Actively support and adhere to the Respect in the Workplace Policy; - (b) ensure that all Library employees are provided with a work environment free from any form of harassment or violence; - (c) prevent and discourage workplace harassment and violence through action and example by ensuring that their own conduct and that of their employees is not hurtful, intimidating or embarrassing; - (d) create an environment that encourages prospective complainants to report incidents of harassment and violence should they occur; and, - (e) cooperate in any investigation arising from complaints made under this Policy; and, - (f) undertake appropriate corrective or disciplinary action making decisions to terminate employment as required.
+- a) Actively support and adhere to the Respect in the Workplace Policy; - b) ensure that all Library employees are provided with a work environment free from any form of harassment or violence; - c) prevent and discourage workplace harassment and violence through action and example by ensuring that their own conduct and that of their employees is not hurtful, intimidating or embarrassing; - d) create an environment that encourages prospective complainants to report incidents of harassment and violence should they occur; and, - e) undertake appropriate corrective or disciplinary action making decisions to terminate employment as required.

-2.4 Directors to:
+4. Directors to:

-- (a) Actively support and adhere to the Respect in the Workplace Policy; - (b) create and maintain a harassment and violence free workplace for all employees within their department; - (c) prevent and discourage workplace harassment and violence through action and example by ensuring that their own conduct and that of their employees is not hurtful, intimidating or embarrassing; - (d) ensure that workplace behaviour contrary to this Policy is not permitted, condoned, or ignored; - (e) ensure that all employees within their department are conversant with the Library's Respect in the Workplace Policy and with their rights and responsibilities under this Policy; - (f) treat all complaints of workplace harassment and violence seriously and respond in a timely and expeditious manner to complain in accordance with the procedures outlined in this Policy; - (g) cooperate in any investigation arising from complaints made under this Policy; and, - (h) undertake appropriate corrective or disciplinary action including making recommendations to terminate employment as required.
+- a) Actively support and adhere to the Respect in the Workplace Policy; - b) create and maintain a harassment and violence free workplace for all employees within their department; - c) prevent and discourage workplace harassment and violence through action and example by ensuring that their own conduct and that of their employees is not hurtful, intimidating or embarrassing; - d) ensure that workplace behaviour contrary to this Policy is not permitted, condoned, or ignored; - e) ensure that all employees within their department are conversant with the Library's Respect in the Workplace Policy and with their rights and responsibilities under this Policy; - f) treat all complaints of workplace harassment and violence seriously and respond in a timely and expeditious manner to complain in accordance with the procedures outlined in this Policy; - g) cooperate in any investigation arising from complaints made under this Policy; and, - h) undertake appropriate corrective or disciplinary action including making recommendations to terminate employment as required.

-2.5 Management to:
+5. Managers to:

-- (a) Take reasonable precautions to protect the health and safety of workers which includes preventing workplace violence by creating and maintaining a harassment and violence free workplace for all employees within their work unit; - (b) prevent and discourage workplace harassment and violence through action and example by ensuring that their own conduct and that of their employees is not hurtful, intimidating or embarrassing; - (c) offer training and information to workers to ensure that workplace behaviour contrary to this Policy is not permitted, condoned or ignored; - (d) treat all complaints of workplace harassment and violence seriously and respond in a timely and expeditious manner to complaints in accordance with the procedures outlined in this Policy; - (e) communicate and reinforce the Library's Policy and Procedures on workplace harassment and violence to all employees within their work unit; - (f) refer the matter to senior management in a timely fashion when they become aware of workplace harassment or violence so that the matter can be investigated; and - (g) In accordance with the procedure below, initiate or conduct an expeditious and confidential investigation into any complaint of apparent workplace violence brought forward by any employee; and, - (h) cooperate in any investigation arising from complaints made under this Policy.
+- a) Take reasonable precautions to protect the health and safety of workers which includes preventing workplace violence by creating and maintaining a harassment and violence free workplace for all employees within their work unit; - b) prevent and discourage workplace harassment and violence through action and example by ensuring that their own conduct and that of their employees is not hurtful, intimidating or embarrassing; - c) offer training and information to workers to ensure that workplace behaviour contrary to this Policy is not permitted, condoned or ignored;

+- d) treat all complaints of workplace harassment and violence seriously and respond in a timely and expeditious manner to complaints in accordance with the procedures outlined in this Policy; - e) communicate and reinforce the Library's Policy and Procedures on workplace harassment and violence to all employees within their work unit; - f) refer the matter to senior management in a timely fashion when they become aware of workplace harassment or violence so that the matter can be investigated; - g) in accordance with the procedure below, initiate or conduct an expeditious and confidential investigation into any complaint of apparent workplace violence brought forward by any employee; and, - h) cooperate in any investigation arising from complaints made under this Policy.

-2.6 In-Charge staff to:
+6. In-Charge staff to: